Boarding • Leave Arrangements (REACH)

 Mobile Phones on Leave

-Whenever on leave, boarders should have a charged and credited mobile phone with them (or be on leave with someone who has one).
-This phone’s number should be registered with the Head of House or the MOD before leave is taken.
+Whenever on leave, boarders should have a charged mobile phone with them (or be on leave with someone who has one).
+The mobile number should be registered with the Head of House or the Boarding Supervisor before leave is taken.
+Students are also required to have Boarding House contact numbers saved in their